Das-Kollektiv/tdme2/README.md

     - What is WIP
         - rigid body simulator(needs to be updated to newer "ReactPhysics3D 0.5")
-        - GUI system port needs to be finished(Memory Management)
+        - GUI system port needs to be finished(Memory Management and other minor things)
         - Logic documentation/comments need to be imported from TDME(-JAVA)

     - Technology